msteinastro/thermal_maps_chang-es_xxvi/README.md

 - Common resolution of the radio maps (needed for convolving the H-alpha data)

 You can also turn several features on and off to enabable or disable several features.
 Just have a look at the implementaion of `make_thermal` in main.py

+There is an example that should run when executing `thermal_maps.py`